Preamble

 To provide for the Punishment of crimes within this Constitution when otherwise not specified and counterfeiting the Securities and current Coin of the United States;

-To regulate Internet services and limit or prohibit the usage of such services of persons who have yet to attain an age of eighteen years;
+To regulate the communications and information services and limit or prohibit the usage of such services of persons under the age of eighteen years;

 To establish Post Offices and post Roads;